Roy Best (prison warden): Legacy

-Best's life remains controversial.
+Best's legacy remains controversial.
 Supporters remembered him as a “kindly man” who “took charge of the penitentiary when it was in a state of chaos.”
 “When prisoners were whipped,” they wrote, “he did not ask someone else to do it.
 He did the job himself.”

-Others criticize his brutal floggings of prisoners, humiliation of homosexuals, financial misdeeds, and relentless self-promotion.
+Others criticize his brutal floggings of prisoners, humiliation of gay prisoners, financial misdeeds, and relentless self-promotion.

-Regardless, Roy Best's influences remain in the culture of prisons and jails in the United States.
-Gardens and employment training remain in place to encourage good behavior and prepare inmates for the outside world.
-The film Canon City remains a cult classic.
-And each year, thousands of visitors learn from Roy Best's complicated legacy at the Colorado Prison Museum and elsewhere.
+Despite controversy, Best's influences remain in the culture of prisons and jails in the United States.
+Gardens and employment training, for example, remain in place in many places of detention.

-“Because of the many attacks against him,” read Best's obituary, “many were led to believe he was unduly harsh and inhumane.”
-“But for those who knew him,” the obituary continued, “they had a far different opinion.”